JangHyun1994/technical-writing.gitlab/.gitlab/issue_templates/TW_Coverage.md

 List the larger responsibilities that aren't moving forward until you return, such as re-organizing large pieces of documentation.

 - [ ] `Item` - `Link`

 ## :book: References

-Here are some references for how I and my group generally works:
+Here are some references for how my groups and I generally work together:

 - [Group Process Handbook Page](ADD LINK)
 - [Group UX Vision Handbook Page](ADD LINK)